Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Some markets have various promotions.

-• Catalog size: over 4 million Kindle Unlimited titles (ebooks and some audiobooks).
+• Catalog size: over 4 million Kindle Unlimited titles (ebooks and audiobooks).

-• Huge user base worldwide (exact active subscriber numbers not always public).
+• Huge user base worldwide and consistently active subscribers.

 • Strong device install base via Kindle eReaders.